Jones-Bros-Civil-Engineering/FleetFlow/FleetFlow/README.md

 # FleetFlow

 FleetFlow is a role‑based civil engineering **fleet & operated plant scheduler**.
 It maximises **owned equipment** use before **external hires**, using a **financial‑weeks calendar** to show demand vs capacity by equipment group.
-Contract Managers create contracts/requests, Plant Coordinators allocate assets or raise external hires with substitution rules, and Workforce Coordinators assign operators based on tickets, availability, and proximity.
+Contract Managers create contracts/requests, Plant Coordinators allocate assets or raise external hires with substitution rules, and Workforce Coordinators assign operators based on tickets, availability, and proximity, and Admins manage user accounts and roles.
 Supabase/Postgres enforces availability and scoring.

 ---